- Energy cost savings over 40%, cold or hot climates

 - Quick return on investment from energy savings

 - Totally passive, no moving parts or system maintenance

 Areas of Applications: Dedicated Outside Air Facilities following ASHRAE 90.1 installation recommendations

 - Hospitals & Healthcare Facilities

-- Government Facilities Labs (no cross contamination)
+- Government Facilities Labs (no cross-contamination)

-- Municipal Garages (explosive atmospheres maybe present)
+- Municipal Garages (where explosive atmospheres may be present)

 - Fitness Centers

 Reduce Overall HVAC System Heating and Cooling Requirements: the size of the heating and/or cooling systems can be downsized based on our Air-to-Air heat pipe heat exchanger performance efficiency.
 Expensive heated or cooled air leaving a facility can now be safely recovered and passively transferred to boost HVAC systems performance.